 It’s called denial.
 But hearing loss doesn’t go away.
 It’s permanent.
 You can’t treat it with herbs, diet, or supplements.
 If you think you might need hearing aids, the best thing you can do is schedule a hearing test.

 They Don’t Realize How It’s Impacting Their Lives

-Depression, Anxiety and social isolation risk goes up by about 30% in people who struggle with hearing.
+Depression, Anxiety, and social isolation risk go up by about 30% in people who struggle with hearing.
 People with hearing loss slowly spend less time doing things they love and being with people they love.
 Studies show that people with untreated hearing loss also have a lot more arguments with loved ones.

 But this risk evaporates when you get the hearing loss treated.

 They Think Hearing Aids Aren’t “That Great”

 Many people envision the clunky, squealing, staticky hearing aids their dad wore.
 Hearing aids today are digital.
 They’re technologically advanced.
 They adapt to various settings and maximize the hearing experience.

 They can even connect wirelessly to a smartphone, TV, or sound system.